-Why do a risk assessment?Risk Assessments are a normal, industry-wide practise required to hold an event.
+Why do a risk assessment?Risk Assessments are a normal, industry-wide practice required to hold an event.
 Every public event you've ever attended was subject to a risk assessment.

 We have no doubt that your event is totally safe, and you are taking all necessary precautions to ensure nobody winds up having a really bad time at your club event.
 The Risk Assessment is the proof.